-Our strategy for the Aerospace segment is to expand our global market position in defense and commercial markets, while maintaining leadership in product technical performance and application engineering support, while continuing to concentrate on lean manufacturing techniques, lead time reduction and low cost sourcing.
+Our strategy for the Aerospace segment is to expand our global market position in defense and commercial markets while maintaining leadership in product technical performance and application engineering support, and continuing to concentrate on lean manufacturing techniques, lead time reduction and low cost sourcing.

 The following table presents selected financial data for our Aerospace segment:

 |% change||5.7 %||6.1 %||12.5 %|

 |Operating Income||$ 102,573||$ 89,142||$ 80,424|

 |% of net sales||16.7 %||15.3 %||14.7 %|